isl-org/Open3D-ML/docs/tensorboard.md

 You can save 3D data as TensorBoard summary when working with either TensorFlow or PyTorch.
-The 3D data is saved as '.msgpack' files (serialized Open3D geometry data) in the plugins/Open3D sub-folder with the event files.
-The examples described below are available in the `Open3D/examples/python/gui/tensorboard_pytorch.py` and `Open3D/examples/python/gui/tensorboard_tensorflow.py` files.
-Also see the `add_3d()` function documentation for a complete description of supported 3D geometry and material properties.
+The 3D data is saved as '.msgpack' files (serialized Open3D geometry data) in the `plugins/Open3D` sub-folder with the event files.
+The examples described below are available in the `examples/python/gui/tensorboard_pytorch.py` and `examples/python/gui/tensorboard_tensorflow.py` files in the Open3D repository.
+Also see the
+`add_3d()` function documentation for a complete description of supported 3D geometry and material properties.